Tutorial: High Speed Fiber Modulator Basics

 When using an SOM, extinction ratios as high as 70 dB are possible.
 The maximum input power is generally not much higher than the saturation output of typically 50 mW (17 dBm).

-AeroDIODE offers an open-frame Pulsed SOA driver and control module which is compatible with the pin configurations and the package size of most commercially available SOA’s.
+AeroDIODE offers three models of open-frame Pulsed SOA driver and control module which are compatible with the pin configurations and the package size of most commercially available SOA’s.
 See this link : SOA pulsed driver

 AeroDIODE offers several complete SOM fiber optic modulator turn-key solutions.
 These SOM are offered with a broad selection of SOA’s from 775 nm to 1625 nm.
 Current and temperature control circuits and safety limits are pre-set and optimized to ensure the highest level of performance in pulsed mode.
 See this link : fiber optic modulator.